 4. Trading Strategies Using The True Strength Index

 Knowing how to read the True Strength Index TSI is one thing; applying it to a live trade is another.
-We use the TSI in three primary strategies, each suited for different market conditions.
+Piprider introduce the way to use the TSI in three primary strategies, each suited for different market conditions.

 4.1.
 Trend Confirmation Strategy

-This is our preferred method for lower-risk entries, as it focuses on joining an existing trend rather than predicting a new one.
-We use the chart itself to identify a clear market direction and wait for a temporary pullback.
-The trade entry is timed for when the True Strength Index TSI confirms that momentum is re-aligning with the dominant trend, such as the TSI line crossing back above its companion EMA during a dip in an uptrend.
+Trend confirmation is a lower-risk approach that involves joining an established trend after a pullback.
+The process requires identifying the trend on the chart and waiting for a price retreat.
+Entry is then timed when the TSI confirms momentum is re-aligning with the dominant trend, such as the TSI line crossing back above its companion EMA during an uptrend dip.

 4.2.
 Reversal Trading Strategy

-This advanced strategy uses divergence to anticipate potential trend reversals.
-When we spot a positive divergence, where the price makes lower lows but the TSI forms higher lows, we see it as a sign that selling pressure is weakening.
-A trade is only considered after the chart itself validates this signal, for instance, through a strong reversal candle pattern or a break of key trend lines.
+Reversel trading strategy uses divergence to anticipate trend reversals.
+A positive divergence (price lower lows, TSI higher lows) suggests selling pressure is weakening.
+Trades are only considered after the chart validates the signal, typically through a reversal candle pattern or a break of a key trend line.

 4.3.
 Breakout Entry

-The TSI is an excellent tool for filtering out false breakouts, which are common traps.
-When a price breaks key support or resistance levels, we immediately look to the TSI for confirmation.
-A valid breakout should be supported by strong, corresponding momentum in the indicator.
-If the price breaks out but the TSI is flat, weak, or moving in the opposite direction, we treat it as a high-risk “false breakout” and will typically avoid the trade.
+The TSI is an excellent tool for filtering out false breakouts, which are common market traps.
+When the price breaks key support or resistance, the TSI is used for confirmation.
+A valid breakout must be supported by strong, corresponding momentum in the indicator.
+If the price breaks out but the TSI is flat, weak, or opposing the move, the event is identified as a high-risk “false breakout” and is typically avoided.

 5. Practical Applications Of The True Strength Index TSI